-1. Plus vs Standard & Line Post Spacings
+2. Plus vs Standard

-Plus vs Standard-the key difference?
+The key difference?

 Plus nets have additional line posts, which means a shorter distance between posts.
 Netting is less likely to sag when line posts are closer together.
 Those who have used both almost always prefer the Plus nets.